-DANIEL W. DERBES, RALPH R. OCAMPO and THOMAS A. PAGE, jointly or individually, are hereby appointed as proxies with full power of substitution to represent and vote all shares of stock of the undersigned shareholder(s) of record on March 3, 1997, at the Annual Meeting of Shareholders of Enova Corporation, to be held at Del Mar Fairgrounds, 2260 Jimmy Durante Blvd., Del Mar, CA, on April 22, 1997, and at any adjournment or postponement thereof, as indicated on reverse side.
+DANIEL W. DERBES, RALPH R. OCAMPO and THOMAS A. PAGE, jointly or individually, are hereby appointed as proxies with full power of substitution to represent and vote all shares of stock of the undersigned shareholder(s) of record on March 3, 1997, at the annual meeting of shareholders of San Diego Gas & Electric Company ("SDG&E"), to be held at the Corporate Headquarters, 101 Ash Street, San Diego, California, on April 22, 1997, and at any adjournment or postponement thereof, as indicated on reverse side.